amit352/kitchen-towel/README.md

 ### Deployment

 To start with this project, firstly we build the frame of every page with bootstrap.
-The main funcition of each page are below:
+The main function of each page are as below:

 * homepage.html: search a room under some criteria for tenants.